Keith Drury’s Backpacking equipment list

 3.

-Shelter (Tent/Bivy/Tarp) I believe the best single plan is neither
+believe the best single plan is neither a tent nor a bivy

-a tent nor a bivy (a waterproof cover for your sleeping bag) but a “tarp.”
-The cheapest way to do this is to buy one from Wal-mart and
+(a waterproof cover for your sleeping bag) but a “tarp.”
+The cheapest way to do this is to buy one

-some cord—that may set you back about ten dollars.
-But it will be heavier than one of the fancy
+back about ten dollars.
+But it will be

-ones I’m about to tell you about—two pounds for two people instead of one
+heavier than one of the fancy ones I’m about to tell you about—two pounds

-pound—but it works just fine until you are ready to buy.
-There are no lifetime purchases here—the
+buy.
+There are no lifetime purchases

-field is developing so fast that in 2 years everything I say here now will not
+here—the field is developing so fast that in 2 years everything I say

-be valid—which is why a Wal-Mart tarp is probably best.
-I suggest a !0X12’ tent (or if you want to
+here now will not be valid—which is why a Wal-Mart tarp is probably

-ready to buy I suggest you aim for a one pound tarp that will hold two
+aim for a one pound tarp that will hold two

 people—sometimes three people.
-I got my
+I

-first one from Lynn Wheldon
+got my first one from Lynn Wheldon in

-Of course if you are handy you can make your own ultralite tarp (Henry Shires now gives away the plans to his first tarptent).
+Of course if you are handy you can make your own ultralite tarp (Henry Shires now gives away the design plans to his first tarptent).
 If you buy “silicon impregnated nylon” by the yard and sew one single seam you can make them into tarps—sealing the seam with silicon caulk you buy at a hardware store.
 You can get your tarp for about $25 that way.

 Other Stuff after